CUMMINS N14 INFRAME REBUILD KIT - ADDITIONAL ITEMS

-Thermostats are the highest dollar item on this list, but are still a good idea to change when you're only a couple of bolts away.
-The N14 thermostat seals are one item that I think are often either forgotten about, overlooked, or just plain skipped because they are a pain to change.
-Cummins make a special installation tool for the job, but if you pay attention to the seal depth prior to removing them it isn't necessary.
+Thermostats are the most expensive item on this list, but it's still a good idea to change them when you're only working a couple of bolts away.
+The N14 thermostat seals are one item that are often forgotten about, overlooked, or even skipped because they can be a pain to change.
+Cummins makes a special installation tool for the job, but if you pay attention to the seal depth prior to removing them, it isn't necessary.

 4. Oil Pump Pressure Regulator Plunger & Spring

 There is a single bolt that holds a plug on the bottom side of the pump.
 Removing this plug allows easy access to the spring and plunger.
 If you note the length of the old spring compared with the new spring, most times you will see a significant length difference.
-This is because the heat of engine, pressure and time cause the spring to relax.
+This is because engine heat, pressure, and time causes the spring to relax.
 This can cause your oil pressure to go down.

 5. Front Cover Accessory Drive Bushing

-Ok, So the front cover or the accessory drive aren't normally taken off during an inframe but I thought I'd mention this anyway.
-If you've reached a million miles on your N14 and haven't ever had the dreaded giant oil leak caused by the accessory drive bushing spinning in the front cover, count yourself lucky.
+The front cover or the accessory drive aren't normally taken off during an inframe rebuild, but it's worth mentioning.
+If you've reached a million miles on your N14 and haven't ever had the dreaded giant oil leak caused by the accessory drive bushing, consider yourself lucky.
 What happens is that the accessory drive bushing spins in the front cover blocking off the oil feed hole that keeps the accessory drive lubricated.
 The bushing and drive heat up from the lack of oil and cause the accessory drive seal to fail.
 This results in any and all remaining oil in the area to run down the front of your engine until the problem is fixed.

-6. 90 Degree Fuel Elbows
+6. 90-Degree Fuel Elbows

 With the cylinder head out of the way, the elbows can be taken off the lines.
 The fittings on the lines can then be worked free to allow for easy installation.
-The broken part of the elbow will need to be removed from the cylinder head, but a quality bolt extractor (easy out) usually takes it right out.
-There is also a 90 fuel elbow in the front cylinder head, but this one is usually easier to access.
+The broken part of the elbow will need to be removed from the cylinder head, but a quality bolt extractor usually takes it right out.
+There is also a 90-degree fuel elbow in the front cylinder head, but this one is usually easier to access.
 If it's not, just grab your hammer.